 Since then, I have proofread or edited dozens of nonfiction and fiction books; 100+ doctoral dissertations, master’s theses, and scholarly articles in both sciences and humanities; and hundreds of academic papers and admission essays.
 I have also provided editorial support to corporate and nonprofit organizations.

-When I am not editing, I can be found reading, playing the piano or the cello, exploring arts and culture in DC, or trying a new recipe in the kitchen.
-One of my (most difficult) ongoing projects is to teach my Norwegian-American husband to speak Chinese.
+When I am not editing, I can be found reading, playing the piano or the cello, exploring arts and culture in DC, or trying (not to mess up) a new recipe in the kitchen.

 Master of Liberal Arts, Johns Hopkins University (expected 2018)